Square Foot Garden planner

 Long before spring hits, is planning season for a gardener.
 Usually the arrival of seed catalogs are the cue to get out our planners so we can begin laying things out and making our lists.

-Companion planting is growing certain plants or herbs together to encourage the vest growth.
-Some plants will help to deter pests and others will help conserve nutrients and by knowing which plants do what, you can turn your backyard garden into a thriving growing machine.
+Companion planting is growing certain plants or herbs together to encourage the best growth.
+Mother nature has given us tools to use to grow a healthier garden.
+For example, some plants will help to deter pests and others will help conserve nutrients and by knowing which plants do what you can turn your backyard garden into a thriving growing machine.

 Companion Planting Resources: